fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

     hidden state over time follows an Ordinary Differential Equation (ODE).
     LNNs are based on the Liquid Time Constant (LTC) ODE <a href="#references">[5]</a>, where both the derivative and the time constant of the hidden state are determined by a neural network.
-As a result, LNNs can capture more complex patterns and relationships within the data than other time-continuous models, and often outperform modern deep learning models on time-series prediction tasks.
+LNNs can capture more complex patterns and relationships within the data than other time-continuous models and, as a result, often outperform modern deep learning models on time-series prediction tasks.
     </p>